 PPL, CPL or ATPL license with valid instrument rating

 Theoretical knowledge training is provided through an eLearning course containing reference documentation, interactive and audio-animated presentations and progress tests.

 The eLearning Course is provided in English language only.

-The practical element of the course is conducted on an appropriate FSTD (FNPTII or Type Specific FFS).
+2 hours conducted on an appropriate FSTD (FNPTII or Type Specific FFS)

 Practical training includes a two hours FSTD session preceded by an instructor-led long briefing.